 Consequently, I had to wait for a bus to take me to the very next stop which was literally across the road.

-The wait was fun, though, because obviously, there are many Russian immigrants living in that area and there was some sort of colorful Russian flee market taking place.
+The wait was fun, though, because obviously, there are many Eastern European immigrants living in that area and there was some sort of colorful Eastern European flea market going on.

 The mall next to the truly four-star-worthy hotel turned out to be specialized in household supplies.
 No boutiques, no drug stores, and most importantly, no food court.

-After a long day sightseeing in Rome, after a very long trip down the entire subway route, after the wait on the Russian traffic island, I definitely didn’t feel like going back downtown to grab a bite.
+After a long day sightseeing in Rome, after a very long trip down the entire subway route, after the wait on the Eastern European traffic island, I definitely didn’t feel like going back downtown to grab a bite.